|License Type||SaaS & On-Premise|

-The .NET agent logs information to the LOGS directory within C:\ProgramData\Contrast\dotnet\, the Windows 2008/2012/2016 ProgramData directory.
-Depending on the setup of the Windows profile and folder view settings, the directories may be hidden.
+C:\ProgramData\Contrast\dotnet\, the Windows 2008/2012/2016 ProgramData folder.
+Depending on the setup of the Windows profile and folder view settings, the folders may be hidden.
 If so, paste the paths into the Windows Explorer location; you may need to replace the drive letter C with D.

-You can change which information is logged by setting the logging level in your contrast_security.yaml file to TRACE:
+You can change which information is logged by setting the logging level in your contrast_security.yaml file to TRACE as follows:

-There are two primary types of agent bugs for which Contrast needs to gather logs and other information:
+There are two primary types of issue for which Contrast needs to gather logs and other information:

 - Process Crash

 - Unhandled Managed Exception/Page Error/500

 Check your scenario against the following indicators to confirm that the web server process crashed.

 The web application is unresponsive after installing the .NET Framework agent.